 Frequently Asked Questions

-Why should I use a dehumidifier instead of an air-to-air-heat exchanger or a ventilation system to control my indoor pool room humidity?
+Why should I use a dehumidifier instead of an air-to-air heat exchanger or ventilation system to control my pool room humidity?

 Should my indoor pool room temperature be kept warmer or cooler than my pool temperature?